junfeizhuang/GA_hp_finetune/README.md

 We fix the convolution layers to find the reasonable channel number for two fully connected layers.

+fc1 search from 100 neurons to 120 neurons.

+fc2 search from 60 neurons to 80 neurons.

+The GA algorithm recommanded results is 110 for fc1 and 63 for fc2.

 You can set the number of GPU to run with MPI.

 ## Run